Exact nonlinear dynamics of single band metallic systems with dissipation: From optical to dc currents

 From Eq. \ref{eq:exact_sol_mono}, it is evident that part of the transient regime of the current response is decomposed in even harmonics of the electric field's frequency.
 In order for the even harmonics to be detected in the transient regime, they should display many oscillations before the transient regime fades to zero, which translates in a small $\gamma/\Omega$ ratio.
 From Eqs. \ref{eq:coefs_mono}, it is easy to see that for $\phi=0$ the even harmonic amplitudes $\chi_{2j}^{\mathbf{l},2}$ vanish for $\gamma/\Omega\ll1$ while the odd harmonic amplitudes $\chi_{2j+1}^{\mathbf{l},1}$ approach a finite value.
 In practice, this means that the even harmonics detected in the transient regime from a Fourier spectrum of $\left\langle \mathbf{J}(t)\right\rangle $ acquired during a finite time $T_{\text{acq}}$,

 are much smaller than the odd ones.
-In Fig. \ref{fig:Transient_spec}, we plot the transient and long times Fourier spectra for a system with $\omega_{B}^{\mathbf{l}}/\Omega=1.54$, $\Omega=0.15$ and $\gamma=0.003$ (Fig. \ref{fig:Transient_spec}b) and $\omega_{B}^{\mathbf{l}}/\Omega=2.5$, $\Omega=0.13$ and $\gamma=0.004$ (Fig. \ref{fig:Transient_spec}c).
+However, for $\phi\neq0$ the even harmonics amplitude approaches a finite value in the limit $\gamma/\Omega\ll1$.In Fig. \ref{fig:Transient_spec}, we plot the transient and long times Fourier spectra for a system with $\omega_{B}^{\mathbf{l}}/\Omega=2.5$, $\Omega=0.13$, $\gamma=0.004$ and $\phi=0$ (Fig. \ref{fig:Transient_spec}b) and $\phi=\pi/2$ (Fig. \ref{fig:Transient_spec}c).
 The difference between the transient and long times spectra is the aquisition time of the signal, which is kept close or far away from the regime where the transient current dominates, respectively.
-We can detect a small DC current and the second harmonic in the transient spectrum in Fig. \ref{fig:Transient_spec} b) and c) respectively, with amplitudes of roughly one and two orders of magnitude smaller than that of the first harmonic.
+A small second harmonic is visible in the transient spectrum for $\phi=0$, with amplitude of roughly two orders of magnitude smaller than that of the first harmonic.